MRI – Magnetic Resonance Imaging

 There are certain contra-indications for the MRI examination and you will be asked to complete a detailed questionnaire before you are allowed to enter the magnet room.
 These include cardiac pacemakers, cochlear implants and other metal implants.
 It is important to discuss previous surgeries and procedures with the MRI technologists.

 For the MRI examination, the area that is being studied is placed in the middle of the machine (“tunnel”).
-Some patients are nervous of confined spaces and will need some medication to help them relax.
-You will not be able to drive if you are given a sedative and will need to arrange transport.
+Some patients are confined spaces and will need some medication to help them relax.
+You will not be able to drive if you are given arrange transport.